2011 Thurrock Council election

 On 5 May 2011, one-third of seats on Thurrock Council were contested.
 The result of the election was that Thurrock Council stayed under no overall control.
-The Labour Party gained one seat from the Conservative party.
+The Labour Party gained one seat from the Conservative Party.

-Results
+Results summary

 Of the 16 wards that were contested, nine were won by Labour, six by the Conservatives and one by an independent.

 Council Composition

 After the election the composition of the council was:

 Following the election the vote for mayor was tied between Cllr Curtis and deputy mayor Cllr Tunde Ojetola.
 Outgoing Mayor Anne Cheale exercised her casting vote in favour of Councillor Curtis.
 In the election for council leader, Councillor Curtis then used his casting vote to elect John Kent as council leader, thus maintaining the Labour administration.

 Results by ward

 Each of the 16 wards elected one councillor for this election.
 Incumbent councillors are marked by an asterisk.